DAY 1 – Arrive Perth (D)

 DAY 3 – New Norcia, Lake Thetis, The Pinnacles, Geraldton (B,L,D)

 We leave Perth for Geraldton and our first stop is New Norcia, a true escape from the everyday.
-Soak up the peace and view the magnificent buildings of Australia’s only monastic town established by a Spanish Benedictine Monk.
+Soak up the peace and view the magnificent buildings of Australia’s only monastic town, established by a Spanish Benedictine Monk.
 We continue on to Cervantes where on arrival we visit Lake Thetis.
-It is estimated that this body of water became isolated from the sea about 4800 years ago when sea levels dropped and coastal dunes formed to create the lake.
+It is estimated that this body of water became isolated from the sea approximately 4800 years ago when sea levels dropped and coastal dunes formed to create the lake.
 The lake is one of only a few places in the world with living marine stromatolites, or ‘living fossils’.
 We then visit the Pinnacles in Nambung National Park to walk amongst the weathered rock spires that rise out of the yellow sand dunes.
-2 Night Stay: Hospitality Inn, Geraldton
+2 Night Stay: Hospitality Inn, Geraldton or Ibis Styles Geraldton

 DAY 4 – Northampton, Hawkes Head, Geraldton (B,L,D)

 Today we travel into the southern edge of the Murchison Basin via the historic mining town of Northampton, then on through the coastal gorge and Red Bluff.
-Walk on the wild side visiting Rainbow Jungle, regarded as Australia’s most beautiful parrot habitat, with one of the largest free flight aviaries in the world.
+Walk on the wild side with a visit to Rainbow Jungle, regarded as Australia’s most beautiful parrot habitat, and home to one of the largest free flight aviaries in the world.
 We then move on to Hawkes Head to view the river gorges and magnificent wildflowers, and visit the West Loop Skywalk lookout before returning to Geraldton late afternoon.

 DAY 5 – Dalwallinu (B,L,D)

 This morning we take a short tour of Geraldton, passing the HMAS Sydney Memorial and the Francis Xavier Church.
-Some spectacular sighting of the wildflowers will be seen as we travel inland to the wheat growing area of Dalwallinu, where in springtime, coloured orchids and everlastings cover the uncultivated areas.
-1 Night Stay: Dalwallinu Wheatland Motel
+Some spectacular sighting of the wildflowers will be seen as we travel inland to the wheat growing area of Dalwallinu, where, in springtime, coloured orchids and everlastings cover the uncultivated areas.
+1 Night Stay: Dalwallinu Wheatland Motel, Dalwallinu

 DAY 6 – York, Corrigin, Hyden (B,L,D)